DanDobrick/stagehand/README.md

 See `main.yaml.example` for concrete examples

-If the file doesn't exist or does not contain at least one application name, stagehand will exit with an error message
+If the file doesn't exist or does not contain at least one application name, stagehand will exit with an error message.

+You can get the position of your current program with the command `stagehand record "App name"` and save that to your yaml file.

 # Positioning Error
 There are two reasons that you will receive an error with the "See 'README.md#Positioning Error' for more info" message: